oneryalcin/london-stations/README.md

  - `jQuery` was used for AJAX calls to data as well as sidebar toggling. `jQuery` is also used by `Bootstrap`
  - `Bootstrap 4` was used for styling the web app and making it mobile friendly and responsive.
 Further CSS customization is done in `style.css` file
  - Data for TFL stations was available at [Marquis de Geek web site](http://marquisdegeek.com/api/tube/) as a JSON file.
+ - [Bike availability data](https://api.tfl.gov.uk/bikepoint) is provided by TFL.

 # Credits
 - Udacity Google Maps Course.
 I used few exampled fgrom there, like infoWindow and markers.
 - London Station Data is queried from[Marquis de Geek](http://marquisdegeek.com/api/tube/) web site.
 Kudos to him.
+- Thanks TFL for the bike data.
+TFL has few good APIs.
 - Finally, my sidebar design was influenced from one of [Bootstrapious](https://bootstrapious.com/p/bootstrap-sidebar) examples.
 Thanks for the inspiration.

 # Notes: